apache/mxnet/docs/faq/distributed_training.md

 This includes waiting for messages that each node has come up and which port the node is listening on.
 The scheduler then lets all processes know about every other node in the cluster, so that they can communicate with each other.

-#### KV Store
+### KV Store
-MXNet provides a key-value store, which is a critical component used for multi-device and distributed training.
+MXNet provides a key-value store, which is a critical component used for multi-device training.
+The communication of parameters across devices on a single machine, as well as across multiple machines, is relayed through one or more servers with a key-value store for the parameters.
+Each value in this store is represented by a key and value, where each parameter array in the network is assigned a key, and value refers to the weights of that parameter array.
-It provides a push and pull API for workers to communicate the parameters of the models.
-It stores a parameter value for each key.
 Workers `push` gradients after processing a batch, and `pull` updated weights before processing a new batch.
 We can also pass in optimizers for the KVStore to use while updating each weight.
 Optimizers like Stochastic Gradient Descent define an update rule, essentially a mathematical formula to compute the new weight based on the old weight, gradient, and some parameters.

-If you are using a Gluon Trainer object or the Module API, it uses a kvstore object internally to aggregate gradients from multiple devices on the same machine as well as to communicate across different machines.
+If you are using a Gluon Trainer object or the Module API, it uses a kvstore object internally to aggregate gradients from multiple devices on the same machine as well as across different machines.

 Although the API remains the same whether or not multiple machines are being used, the notion of kvstore server exists only during distributed training.
 In this case, each `push` and `pull` involves communication with the kvstore servers.
+When there are multiple devices on a single machine, gradients from these devices are first aggregated on the machine and then sent to the servers.
 Note that we need to compile MXNet with the build flag `USE_DIST_KVSTORE=1` to use distributed training.

 The distributed mode of KVStore is enabled by calling `mxnet.kvstore.create` function